sofia-hq/sofia/README.md

 While NOMOS can be used standalone, it integrates with a growing ecosystem of tools and services designed for agent development:

-- **[Visual Flow Builder](https://nomos.dowhile.dev/playground)** - Design and prototype agent flows with our drag-and-drop interface.
+- **[Playground](https://nomos.dowhile.dev/playground)** - Design and prototype agent flows with our drag-and-drop interface.
 Perfect for rapid iteration and collaboration between technical and non-technical team members.
 - **[TypeScript SDK](support/ts-sdk/README.md)** - Full-featured client library for web and Node.js applications, enabling seamless integration of NOMOS agents into your frontend applications.
 - **[Docker Base Images](docs/md/deployment.md#docker-base-image)** - Pre-configured containers for rapid deployment with built-in support for Redis, PostgreSQL, and monitoring integrations.
 - **[CLI Tools](docs/md/cli-usage.md)** - Comprehensive command-line interface for agent development, testing, and deployment with `nomos init`, `nomos run`, `nomos train`, `nomos serve`, `nomos test`, `nomos schema`, and `nomos --version` commands.